The Secrets Of Muscle Memory And How It Helps You Build Bone

 Wolff’s law describes an important process that is essential to bone creation.
 The stress that muscles place on bones stimulates new bone formation.
 This is true on the smallest scale of muscles pulling on bones to keep us erect against the downward force of gravity.
 It’s also true during weight-bearing exercise, which increases the stimulation of bone growth.

 More muscle mass means more positive stress on bone, even at rest, resulting in new bone deposition.
 Clearly, creating and maintaining muscle mass is an essential part of bone health.
-You simply cannot build new bone without building muscle, which is why exercise is such an important part of the Save Our Bones Program.
+You simply cannot build new bone without building muscle, which is why exercise is such an important part of the Osteoporosis Reversal Program.

 Establishing new habits is difficult, and building strength and muscle mass is particularly tricky, due to its cumulative nature.
 When you exercise you build new muscle, and when you don’t exercise, you lose muscle.
 It feels like an unforgiving process.
 This can be especially disheartening when you’ve been particularly successful and made great progress, only to suffer a setback.